wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity**
         Time: O(n) // length of 1st string
         Space: O(n) // worst case it's as long as the 1st string

+### Palindrome Linked List

+    _Default case_, if linked list is null or next node is null, then itself is a palindrome

+    **Solve**
+        1. create another reversed linked list from input
+        2. then just keep comparing 2 linked list, if some node aren't similar then return false
+        3. if reachs tail, then both are identical, then it's palindrome, return true

+    **Complexity**
+        Time: O(n)
+        Space: O(n)